 If you or a loved one has suffered as a result of a delayed diagnosis, please contact us to speak with one of our specialist solicitors who can evaluate your case to determine your legal rights and options.

-We offer free consultations for advice to find out whether you have a good case, how to go about claiming and how much your compensation might be worth.
+Initial consultations for advice ascertain whether you have a good case, how to go about claiming and how much your compensation might be worth.
 We will give you clear unequivocal advice about your chances of success and the anticipated value of your claim.
 If after talking to us you decide not to take your delayed diagnosis compensation claim further, you are under no obligation to do so and you will not be charged anything at all.